opensource-spraakherkenning-nl/Kaldi_NL/README.md

 Run the container as follows:

 ```
-$ docker run -t -i -v /your/data/path:/data proycon/lamachine:kaldi_nl
+$ docker run -t -i -v /your/data/path:/data proycon/kaldi_nl
 ```

-The `decode.sh` command from the next section can be appended to the docker run line.
+The `decode.sh` command (or rather one of its variants) from the next section can be appended directly to the docker run line.

 ## Usage